wp-plugins/lockpress/readme.txt

 == Installation ==

-1. Upload `lockpress` directory from ZIP-archive (if you install from standalone ZIP file) to the `/wp-content/plugins/` directory
+1. Upload `lockpress` directory from ZIP-archive (if you install from standalone ZIP file) to the `/wp-content/plugins/` directory (in the end it should look like /wp-content/plugins/lockpress/lockpress.php etc.)
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Generate the code with lock generator